General dentistry at Coastal Dental Care

 Periodontal literally means “around the tooth”.
 Healthy gums are pale pink, smooth and firm, fitting your teeth like a turtleneck sweater fits your neck.
 However, if an infection develops between the teeth, the gums will begin to pull away, become red and swollen and even bleed during chewing and brushing.

 Periodontal disease has often been labelled the “silent disease” because most people are unaware they have it.
 Many patients only become aware of their symptoms once the disease is advanced.
-By recognising the early signs of gum disease you can avoid further deterioration of the gums and bone and prevent tooth loss.
+By recognising the early signs of gum disease, you can avoid further deterioration of the gums, bone and prevent tooth loss.

 Answer the questions below to get a better understanding of the health of your gums:

 - Do your gums bleed when you brush or floss your teeth?

 - Are your gums red, swollen or tender?

 - Do you have sores in your mouth?